UNCOVer-Project/UNCOVer-Main-Final-RaspberryPi/README.md

   Extract rich information from images to categorize and process visual data—and perform machine‑assisted moderaon of images.

   <h5>Azure Speech Services</h5>
-  Swily convert audio to text for natural responsiveness.
+  Swiftly convert audio to text for natural responsiveness.
 The Speech to Text and Text to Speech API is part of the Speech services.

   <h5>Azure Custom Vision</h5>
   Azure Custom Vision are used for to train a model of index finger.
 UNCOVer will use this custom vision to detect index finger of the user and decide what object is pointed using our algorithm